Decision Analysis: Decision trees, Simulation Models, Sensitivity Analyses

 Decision analysis is a formal and quantitative method of evaluating resource allocation problems.
 It can be applied in many fields, including environmental economics, public policy, and healthcare.
 In healthcare, decision analysis is best suited for situations in which one must choose amongst two or more options and there are meaningful tradeoffs between these alternative strategies or interventions.
 Decision analysis is used to evaluate the risks and benefits of each strategy relative to the next, and can incorporate any uncertainty about these risks and benefits.

-There are multiple types of decision analyses; the most common ones are:
+There are multiple types of decision analyses; the most common being:

 - cost-effectiveness analysis